-AUM Framing & Gallery was started in the early 1980s by John (Eric) Schneider and Steven Anderegg.
-It quickly evolved as the destination framer for art lovers and collectors in the Denver Metro area.
+How did AUM Framing & Gallery become one of the best custom framers in Denver?
+It was started in the early 1980s by John (Eric) Schneider and Steven Anderegg.
+It quickly evolved as the go-to framer for art lovers and collectors in the Denver Metro area.

 AUM was originally located at 4545 E. Colfax Ave in the South Park Hill neighborhood but moved to its current location at 2227 East Colfax in the City Park West neighborhood in 1989.

 Many people ask us what AUM stands for.
 It actually doesn’t stand for anything; it’s not an acronym.
 The company was originally named AUM (then pronounced “ohm”) in part because Eric and his wife Linda were part of a meditation group.
 After a few years, they realized that “ohm” was becoming dated and so the pronunciation A.U.M. began to be used.